top of page

 The Emergency Residence Order is granted by the court upon considering all the possible nuances of the case and holds the best interest of the child as a prime objective.
 The court takes into account whether the applicant is worthy enough to make such application.
 The court considers the evidences and representations made by the applicant showcasing the history or events when the child was subjected to abuse and whether making an Emergency Residence Order would be beneficial or detrimental to the child.
 Judge also considers Section 1 of the Children Act, 1989 in which factors to be examined before giving Section 8 orders are mentioned, some of which are wishes of the child, age, sex, physical need, emotional need, harm suffered, etc.

-What kind of other order can you apply for?
+What kind of other orders can you apply for?

 In case medical treatment is required to be given to the child and the parent having the possession of the child is unable or not willing to give him the same, then an application for Specific Issue Order can be made.
 If a person has disappeared with the child then in such cases Seek and Find Order can be sought.